 Caring for a loved one with dementia is taxing, stressful and unpredictable.
 Perhaps the worst thing is not knowing what to expect.
 Will it be a good day, or will it be “one of those days?”
 There’s just no way of knowing what the day will bring.

 In This Alzheimer’s Caregiving Article

-Dealing with stress while caring for a loved one can shorten your life.
+Dealing with stress while taking care of a loved one can be very tough, in fact, can even shorten your life.
 Many times the caregiver succumbs to life-threatening illnesses.
-It’s imperative you take care of yourself, while caring for your loved one with Alzheimer’s.
+As a caregiver, it’s imperative that you take care of yourself, while caring for your loved one with Alzheimer’s.

 A good schedule can definitely help.
-No, it won’t solve all the issues, but it is a foundation for each and every day.
-We all do better when we know what to expect.
-Your loved one with Alzheimer’s Disease will also find comfort in a good routine.
+No, it won’t solve all the issues, but it is a good foundation for each and every day.
+Don’t we all do better when we know what to expect on a daily basis?
+This makes life a little easier, don’t you think?
+Once you create a good daily routine, you will notice that your loved one with Alzheimer’s Disease, will be more calm and less stressed.

 - Try to schedule meals around the same time each day.